warwick-un-society/warwick-un-society.github.io/warmunfaqs.md

 #### What committees will there be?
 Committees are in the process of being finalised - we will be updating you soon!

+#### What are the rules of procedure of the conference?
+WarMUN 2021 will be using the HMUN rules of procedure.
+You can find the rules of procedure handbook <a href="https://www.yumpu.com/en/document/read/22180426/hmun-rules-of-procedure-harvard-model-united-nations"> here </a>

 #### Do I register as a single delegate or delegation?
 Either - single delegate if applying only for yourself, lead delegate if applying for yourself and others in your university.